Meditation is a simple way to improve caregiver health and well-being

 - Reducing the physical effects of stress

 5 apps that make meditation quick and simple for caregivers

-There’s also an option where you go through a quick quiz about your current mood to see a short list of recommended meditations of varying lengths, most of them brief.
-That saves you from having to search for something that suits how you’re feeling.
+In the MyLife app, you can start with a quick quiz about your current mood to see a short list of recommended meditations of varying lengths, most of them brief.

 2. Insight Timer